- Preheat oven to 325 degrees Fahrenheit.

 - Use the back of a wooden spoon to create 6 small wells in greens, making sure the bottom is still covered in greens.
 Gently crack an egg into each one of the wells.
 Transfer the skillet to the oven and bake for 10 to 15 minutes, or until the eggs are mostly set, but the yolks are not fully cooked.

-- Remove from the oven and sprinkle with cilantro and sliced green onions and serve with hot sauce and crusty bread, if desired.
+- Remove from the oven and sprinkle with cilantro and sliced green onions, then serve with hot sauce and crusty bread, if desired.